spaghettimaster/ghost/README.rst

 ------------------------------

 **Note:** Check the Ghost docs to ensure that upgrading your current version to the latest is supported.
-Always enure that you have a tested backup before proceeding with software updates.
+Always ensure that you have a tested backup before proceeding with software updates.

 Assuming that updating to the latest Ghost version is supported.